 Choosing the best credit card has a lot to do with how and where you spend your money.
 And we all spend money differently and in different places.
 Given that, it’s totally possible that a different card is going to make more sense for you, which is why I’ll devote some time to two cash back cards that I don’t have, but that might be better for you.

-The Chase Freedom Unlimited Visa is very similar to the Fidelity Visa in that it offers:
+The Chase Freedom Unlimited Visa is very similar to the Fidelity Visa.
+It offers:

-- Unlimited 1.5% cash back on every purchase.
+- 3% cash back on all purchases in your first year, up to $20,000 spent.
+After that, earn unlimited 1.5% cash back on all purchases.
 As with the Fidelity Visa, there are no spending categories to manage and no limits to contend with.
 It’s a simple, straightforward 1.5% cash back.

 - There’s no minimum spending required in order to to redeem your cash back

 - Cash Back rewards do not expire as long as your account is open